ahernandez6/Nematostella_acclimation/03-DMR_GO_ENRICHMENT/README.md

-# Scripts and files used to perform GO enrichment analyses on differentially methylated genes
+# Commands and scripts used to perform GO enrichment analyses on differentially methylated genes

 #### GO_enrichment_commands.md
 * Commands used to perform GO enrichment analyses on differentially methylated genes